 Q50(a).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.: (Did not answer) Q50(b).
+Max upload of five (5) files only.:

+Q50(b).
 Please provide any supporting documents under Adaptation Priority Action #2.
-Max upload of five (5) files only.: (Did not answer) Q50(c).
+Max upload of five (5) files only.:

+Q50(c).
 Please provide any supporting documents under Adaptation Priority Action #2.
 Max upload of five (5) files only.: (Did not answer) Q50(d).
 Please provide any supporting documents under Adaptation Priority Action #2.
 Max upload of five (5) files only.: (Did not answer) Q50(e).
 Please provide any supporting documents under Adaptation Priority Action #2.
 Max upload of five (5) files only.: (Did not answer) Q51.
 Please indicate as to why you've been unable to make progress in Adaptation Action #2?
 Select all that apply.
 Skipped due to logic Q52.
 What resources could assist you in advancing this action?
 Skipped due to logic Q53.
 Describe the progress your local/tribal government has made related to Adaptation Action #3.
 Please select all that apply.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.

-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q54.
 Provide a brief description of the work you are advancing related to Adaptation Action #3.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions. •Broward County has released three Climate Change Action Plans, in 2010, 2015, and 2020, including adaptation and resilience actions.
+Staff has reviewed the 2020 CCAP and provided updates and an action inventory. •Currently conducting a Countywide Risk Assessment and

-Broward County has released three Climate Change Action Plans, in 2010, 2015, and 2020, all of which have included adaptation and resilience actions.
-The County has awarded a \$3 million consulting contract to Hazen & Sawyer to assist with the development Countywide Risk Assessment and Resilience Plan, which will look at specific risks and resilient investment needs in subareas of the county.
-The County has created an Adaptation Action Area for the Port Everglades Inlet, to support implementation of a sand bypass project to collect sand deposited north of the inlet and move it to the south side of the inlet.
-This will allow the sand to continue its natural migration south, nourishing beaches in Dania Beach, Hollywood, and Hallandale Beach.
-The County has active beach nourishment programs and installs dunes wherever practicable, with a goal of 80 percent shoreline coverage.
-The BrowardNEXT Comprehensive and Land Use Plans include many adaptation and resilience policies.
+Resilience Plan.
+(2022-2024) The County has been awarded a \$4 million consulting contract to assist with developing a Countywide Risk Assessment and Resilience Plan.
+The Resilience Plan builds upon Countywide vulnerability assessments in 2012 (part of the Compact regional vulnerability Assessment) while going further to address heat and flood mitigation needs across the entire Broward landscape, with a focus on water management infrastructure, transportation systems, critical infrastructure, basin-level redevelopment, and land use. •The County has created an Adaptation Action Area for the Port Everglades Inlet, to support the implementation of a sand bypass project to collect sand deposited north of the inlet and move it to the south side of the inlet.
+This will allow the sand to continue its natural migration south, nourishing Dania Beach, Hollywood, and Hallandale Beach beaches. •The County has several active beach nourishment programs and installs dunes wherever practicable, with an 80 percent shoreline coverage goal. •The BrowardNEXT Comprehensive and Land Use Plans include many adaptation and resilience policies.